dgerosa/website/_pages/ptaprimer.md

 author_profile: true
 ---

+> *Organized at the Birmingham GW Institute and led by Chris Moore, this journal club/mini class/group study introduces the basic physics of Pulsar Timing Array and some of the latest developments.*

 The next few years are expected to be a golden age for pulsar timing array (PTA) science.
 The recent tentative claim of a detection of an astrophysical signal in the NANOGrav 12.5-year data set is expected to be confirmed, thereby opening a new observational window on supermassive black holes.
 In order to better follow these developments, we will run a spring journal club in which we aim to review some key papers in the field.

 We will meet at **2.00 pm on Fridays** starting on May 7th, 2021 and running for approximately 7 weeks.